-Last time we had a sort of general look at Metropolis, as it relates to early Frankenstein cinema.
+Last time we had a sort of general look at Metropolis as it relates to early Frankenstein cinema.
 It's a big subject, and honestly I'm not going to cover all of it even with a supplementary essay, but I did want a closer look at two things.
 Firstly, religious symbolism and secondly the role of women in Fritz Lang's Metropolis and James Whale's Frankenstein and Bride of Frankenstein.

 The novel Frankenstein is fascinating in that it is full of conscious religious imagery, but contains little sign of God's actual presence.
 The Monster is compared frequently to both Adam and Satan.
 Both are creations that rebel against their creator, with the difference being that neither of them is a match for God.
-The Monster is a match for Frankenstein.
+However, the Monster is a match for Victor Frankenstein.
 This is why the various attempts to make Frankenstein into a Christian parable tend to be perfunctory.
-A story in which a being, angry at its creator is able to stand eye to eye with that creator is simply unprecedented in the Bible.
-Imagine if Job could just get tired of arguing with God and kick him in the shins.
+A story in which a being is angry at its creator, and able to stand eye to eye with said creator is simply unprecedented in the Bible.
+Imagine if Job could just get tired of arguing with God and just kick him in the shins.
 Completely different story.

 This, ultimately, is the point of not only Frankenstein, but a huge chunk of the whole science fiction genre: how do we deal with the themes and ideas invoked by religion without invoking God? ...continue reading "Metropolis – 1927 (Part 2)"

 So: Joh Fredersen (Alfred Abel) is the leader and architect of a seemingly utopian art deco city.
 His son, Freder (Gustav Froehlich), is a feckless gadabout who does nothing but hang out in the pleasure gardens.
 When a woman named Maria (Brigette Helm) brings a group of grimy children into the garden, Freder learns for the first time that poverty exists.

-He goes in pursuit of Maria, and finds himself in the underground factories that drive the Metropolis.
+Freder goes in pursuit of Maria, and finds himself in the underground factories that drive the Metropolis.
 There he views an industrial accident, and has a vision of the vast machines as a temple to the demon Moloch, and the workers as sacrifices.
 Horrified, he confronts his father, who turns out to be perfectly aware of the appalling work conditions and content to keep things that way.
 He's more worried about mysterious plans turning up in his workers' clothes. ...continue reading "Metropolis – 1927"

 In medieval Prague, the learned Rabbi Löw (Albert Steinrück) predicts that the Jewish Ghetto will be threatened by the Emperor, who wants to drive out or kill the Jews.
 Sure enough, the Emperor (Otto Gebühr) gives just such a decree to his douchiest knight, Florian (Lothar Müthel).
 Florian takes the message to the Ghetto, falling in (requited) love with the Rabbi's daughter, Miriam (Lyda Salmonova).

-I'll just race through the synopsis quickly, because while there's lots of running and screaming in this movie, not a lot actually happens.
+I'll just race through the synopsis of Frankenstein: Day of the Beast. quickly.
+This is because, while there's lots of running and screaming in this movie, not a lot actually happens.
 What does happen is pretty icky.
 Just thought I should warn you.
-On the other hand, it does give a nice jumping-on point to talk about the character of Elizabeth Lavenza.
+On the other hand, it does give a convenient -- if awful -- jumping-on point to talk about the character of Elizabeth Lavenza.

 Frankenstein is tracking the Monster through the snow with some soldiers.
-He is seen by the daughter of the old blind man.
+The Monster is seen by the daughter of the old blind man.
 We have a little look into their family dramas, then the Monster kills them all, the daughter last of all.
 We see the dying daughter being stitched back together in a darkened room. ...continue reading "Frankenstein: Day of the Beast – 2011"